assembly-4-ai/thinktank/ProjectArora.md

     *   Provide instructions for running the OS in QEMU.
     *   Offer to upload the `build` directory or the `arora_disk.img` for the user's convenience.

 This detailed plan should guide the process effectively once a stable execution environment is established.
-The current blocking issue remains the persistent EOF errors in the sandbox shell.
-Once that is resolved, this plan can be executed step-by-step.
+This plan must be executed step-by-step.